PrinOrange/i18n-i10n-checklist/README.md

 Have you optimized content delivery networks (CDNs) for different regions to ensure low-latency performance?
 Is it optimized for local networks?

+- Fallback Logic: Handle missing locales with graceful fallback, for example, the Mexico speaks spanish and it's supposed to load language resource `es-MX` but if there are missing such resource, you could make fallback logic, even fallback to default language: `es-MX → es → en`
+- Avoid Query Strings for Locale: Query strings may break caching.
+Prefer path-based routing.
+- Language-based URL Structure: Use paths like /i18n/en-US.json instead of query params for better caching.
+- Lazy Load Translations: Only load the needed language file (e.g., fr-FR.json) at runtime.
+- Font & Asset Localization: Split requests of fonts/images by language — especially for large scripts like Chinese, Japanese.

 ## Security & Access Control

 Are there specific compliance or data protection laws that need to be followed, such as GDPR in Europe or PIPL in China?